 Admission Ambassadors help the school achieve its enrollment goals by providing positive, accurate information about NCCS.
 They work with the NCCS Admission Team on a range of activities that could include: connecting with prospective families throughout the admission process including admission events, community outreach (including social media), hosting an event, or joining an internal advisory/focus group to provide Admission with insight into an opportunity area.
 Admission Ambassadors have a passion for NCCS, a strong desire to advance the school, connections within their community and credibility among their peers.

-The 2018 Annual Meeting will be held Thursday, Sept.
+The 2018 Annual Meeting & Dinner will be held Thursday, Sept.
 13, 6:30-8:30 p.m.
 The Parents' Association Committee Chairs design and execute the table decorations and child-inspired centerpieces that reflect children/grade or division.

 The Auction Committee plans a spring event, which takes place every other year that will serve as both a celebration of Country School and a fundraising event.
 Three chairs will lead the planning efforts, supported by several volunteer sub-committees (each managed by a committee chair or chairs), NCCS administrators (Accounting, Finance, Advancement, etc.), and with the guidance of the PA President and the Head of School.
 Planning begins in the early fall, with the event executed in late Spring.